 - Fishing permits can be bought from Metsähallitus netstore (eraluvat.fi) and at the Yllästunturi Visitor Centre Kellokas.

 Other Nearby Destinations

-- The remains of the Linkupalo Volcano as well as several other destinations are located in the Pallas-Yllästunturi National Park area.
+- There are several destinations located in the Pallas-Yllästunturi National Park.

 This is the web page nationalparks.fi/akassaivoandseitapahta